Tilted stripes origin in ${\mathrm{La}}_{1.88}{\mathrm{Sr}}_{0.12}{\mathrm{CuO}}_{4}$ revealed by anisotropic next-nearest neighbor hopping: Introduction

 Recently, new insights regarding the stripe phases and superconductivity have come from numerical simulations using the doped Hubbard model (and $t$-$J$ model) to describe the \ce{CuO$_2$} planes.
-Half-filled stripes, which are consistent with the periodicities observed for doped LSCO, are found using interaction terms $U$, $t$, and $t'$ \cite{White1998,White1999,Jiang2019Hub,Jiang2020Hub,Chung2020} where $U$ is the on-site Coulomb repulsion and $t$ ($t'$) is the (next) nearest neighbor hopping.
+Half-filled stripes, which are consistent with the periodicities observed for doped LSCO, are found using interaction terms $U$, $t$, and $t'$ \cite{White1998,White1999,Machida1999,Jiang2019Hub,Jiang2020Hub,Chung2020,Lu2024,Xu2024}, where $U$ is the on-site Coulomb repulsion and $t$ ($t'$) is the (next) nearest neighbor hopping.
 The significance of $t'$ in the cuprates is strongly suggested by the observation that filled stripes (with double the periodicity, inconsistent with LSCO) are favored when only $U$ and $t$ are used in the model \cite{Jiang2020Hub,Qin2020}.
-Interestingly, recent density-matrix renormalization group (DMRG) calcuations have shown that the presence of $t'$ is also necessary to induce superconducting correlations \cite{Jiang2019Hub,Jiang2020Hub,Chung2020}.
-Here, we use DMRG simulations to determine the terms in the Hubbard model that can stabilize the tilted stripes in LSCO with $x=0.12$.
-We find that $t'$ is important, and that the tilted alignment of stripes is highly sensitive to small anisotropies in $t'$, quantitatively consistent with the experimental results.
+Recent \gls*{DMRG} calcuations have shown that the presence of $t'$ is also necessary to induce superconducting correlations \cite{Jiang2019Hub,Jiang2020Hub,Chung2020}.
+Here, we use \gls*{DMRG} simulations to determine the terms in the Hubbard model that can stabilize the tilted stripes in LSCO with $x=0.12$.
+We find that $t'$ plays a crucial role, and that the tilted alignment of stripes is highly sensitive to small anisotropies in $t'$, quantitatively consistent with the experimental results.

 Another issue to address is whether the tilting phenomenon is particular to static stripes, or if it is generic to the stripe correlations which may also be fluctuating.
 Spin fluctuations are ubiquitous in the phase diagram of cuprates \cite{Keimer2015}.
 In the stripe picture, the low-energy spin fluctuations may be thought of as spin waves associated with the ordered stripes, i.e., dynamic stripes \cite{Batista2001,Kivelson2003,Vojta2006,Huang2017}, but the universality of this description is still under debate \cite{Vojta2009}.
 Due to the broad widths and weak cross sections of the spin fluctuation peaks, it is extremely challenging to detect small peak shifts in the inelastic neutron scattering.
 Most of the previous studies of the \textit{Y}-shift focused on static stripes, and it remains an open question whether the static and fluctuating spin correlations are characterized by the same stripe tilting.